-The full conference schedule will be available in October.
+The full conference schedule is available here.

 How much does registration for the conference cost?

 Registration for the conference is required, but it is free.

 To register for the conference, please click here.

 Do I have to present at the conference to attend?

 No, you do not have to present at the conference to attend, but you must register.
 Please note that registration does not guarantee you a seat.

 If your panel is made up of four panelists, please plan on speaking no longer than 15 minutes; if your panel has three panelists, each individual presentation can be 20 minutes long.
 Please respect these time limits so that there will be adequate time for questions and discussion.

 Can I use a PowerPoint or other visual aide during my presentation?

 All rooms will have a screen, computer and projector for presenters who plan on having a visual component to their presentation.
 We ask that all presenters who will be using PowerPoint presentations send those to us before December 10 by email: firstname.lastname@example.org.